This section lists frequently used terminology

 The maturity date or expiry date of the Line of Credit.

-The initial % of Revenue Tokens that a Spigot escrows for Lenders (represented by the Spigot Owner) if a Line of Credit is healthy.
-This is first set when a Spigot is deployed and attaches to a Revenue Contract.
+The initial % of Revenue Tokens that a Spigot escrows for Lenders if a Line of Credit is healthy.
+This is first set when a Spigot is deployed and attached to a Revenue Contract.

 The total liquidity provided by a Lender in a given token on a Line of Credit.